-Consultation is now open on Council’s Draft 10 Year Plan - Have your say on the way ahead for three key Petone assets.
+Consultation is now closed on Council’s Draft 10 Year Plan.
+Read all about the outcomes for key Petone assets in our 10 Year Plan.

 Petone Wharf has been an iconic feature of the foreshore since 1909 and while it has not been used for shipping activities for some time, it has been well-loved by recreational users and beach goers.